gersongams/peruplaces/README.md

     $ react-native run-ios
     ```

-3. Waits until the web browser is open, navigate to the repository directory and enjoy :smile:
+3. Waits until the android emulator finish to render and enjoy!

 ## Author